Instrument/Department: Clarinet; Ensembles

 Joined Hochstein faculty in: 2009

-Debbie Grohman has been a clarinet instructor at the Hochstein School of Music and Dance in Rochester, NY, since 2009, where she also directs the clarinet choir.
+Debbie Grohman has been a clarinet instructor at The Hochstein School in Rochester, NY, since 2009, where she also directs the clarinet choir.
 She holds a Master of Music degree in clarinet performance from New England Conservatory and a Bachelor of Music Performance from DePauw University, with additional studies in Vienna, Austria, and Zurich, Switzerland.
 She is the clarinetist with the Telos Trio (telostrio.com), a finalist in the 2016 American Prize Professional Chamber Music Performance Division.

 She has soloed with orchestras on more than a dozen occasions and has appeared in recitals throughout the country, including as a guest artist at Chautauqua Institution and on Hochstein’s Spotlight on Faculty recital series.
 She and her husband, pianist Willie La Favor, placed first runner-up in the 1990 Music Teacher’s National Association Collegiate Artists’ Chamber Music Competition and co-founded the Chautauqua Motet Consort.
 Since 2009, she has been clarinet coach for the Chautauqua Music Camp.